Stream’s newest chat SDK makes it easier than ever for Unreal developers to create engaging in-game messaging experiences.

 Stream’s latest SDK integrates easily to provide players with a rich in-game messaging experience that complements a number of gameplay styles, from competitive to casual, and Massive Multiplayer Online Role Play Games (MMORPGs) to sandbox environments.
 Stream’s EDGE network ensures that no matter how many players log on, from anywhere in the world, this SDK will deliver a low-latency chat experience that’s both secure and dynamic for all gamers.

 The SDK's core functionality works with the Stream Chat API to support messages, channels, reactions, and more.
 Users can send, edit, and delete messages and reactions, discover and join channels, and view each other's online status (presence).
 Support for Stream's full suite of Chat API features — like attachments and messaging threads — is coming soon, along with mobile and console support.

-The SDK includes several features designed to help developers move quickly and confidently.
-For a head start building your Unreal chat UX on top of our low-level client, check out the selection of included widgets.
+The gaming chat SDK includes several features designed to help developers move quickly and confidently.
+For a head start, build Unreal chat UX on top of our low-level client, check out the selection of included widgets.
 The Unreal SDK also offers latent blueprint nodes for all asynchronous operations, which allow developers to preserve their workflows.